 There are four Shabbatot per year, two Friday Night Services and two Saturday Morning Services led by our students accompanied by Shabbat Dinner and/or Shabbat Lunch.

-On Sunday Evenings our 9th and 10th graders enjoy dinner and discussion with Rabbi Gardner for a weekly confirmation class.”
+On Sunday Evenings our 9th and 10th graders enjoy dinner and discussion with the Rabbi for a weekly confirmation class.”

 What is it that we want for our children?